-This photo of the South African Army College in Thaba Tshwane has a lot of hidden history.
-South Africans just love re-naming things in pursuit of one political parties agenda over that of another one, all in the interests of political narrative – all of them serving to either change or hide South Africa’s strong military and cultural heritage to suite this or that political likeness.
+The featured photo of the South African Army College in Thaba Tshwane has a lot of hidden history.
+South Africans just love re-naming things in pursuit of one political party’s agenda over that of another one, all in the interests of political narrative – all of them serving to either change or hide South Africa’s strong military and cultural heritage to suite this or that political likeness.

 Take the military compound in Pretoria as an example – First it was called Roberts Heights – then Voortrekkerhoogte – now Thaba Tshwane – even the changes in language used in the name and subsequent name changes speaks volumes.

-The meaning of which is a little lost in translation, but some say it’s after Tshwane, son of Chief Mushi, an Ndebele leader who settled near the Apies River, although there is some debate to whether he actually existed.
+So, Thaba Tshwane it is then, meaning of which is a little lost in translation, but some say its named after Tshwane, son of Chief Mushi, an Ndebele leader who settled near the Apies River, although there is some debate to whether he actually even existed as a historical figure (there’s a problem – there is no written or historic record – its all deeply back in a mystical oral tradition).

-In any event, the name was changed again, and once again it was done to suit the next incoming regimes’ political narrative – the replacement of Black African culture and history over that of White African culture and history and scrubbing out anything the National Party or United Party did in the name of Afrikaner or English identity.
+In any event, the name was changed again, and once again it was done to suit the next incoming regimes’ political narrative – the replacement of Black African culture and history over that of White African culture and history and scrubbing out anything the National Party or United Party or even the British did in the name of Afrikaner or English identity and heritage in South Africa.

-The casualty of all this re-naming and one-upmanship is the actual history, the actual legacy – that it was British military compound established and named after Lord Roberts – and it is now sadly lost to the generations of South Africans who served there in the decades after 1948 and now even more so to generations of South Africans to come.
+The casualty in all this re-naming and one-upmanship is the actual history, the actual legacy, the golden thread that links our combined journey together – that it was British military compound established and named after Lord Roberts – was sadly even lost on the thousands of South Africans who served there in the 70’s and 80’s who simply knew it as Voortrekkerhoogte and now even that will be sadly lost to the next generation of South Africans who serve there – who will in time just know it as Thaba Tshwane.
+The actual “History and Heritage” lost forever.

-Just a little bit of the “lost” history of the place itself – the oldest building in the military complex is the one pictured – the “South African Garrison Institute” what is now re-named as the “South African Army College”.
+To give an idea of just how much of this rich tapestry is lost in ‘Thaba Tshwane’ can be found in one simple little cornerstone.
+The oldest building in the military complex is the one pictured – the “South African Garrison Institute” what is now re-named as the “South African Army College”.
 But here’s the really interesting bit – Lord Kitchener laid the cornerstone of this College on the 12th June 1902.

-During the Second Boer War, both Lord Kitchener and Lord Roberts arrived in South Africa together on the RMS Dunottar Castle – along with massive British reinforcements in December 1899.
+During the Second Boer War, both Lord Kitchener and Lord Roberts (the chap they originally named Thaba Tshwane after) arrived in South Africa together on the RMS Dunottar Castle – along with massive British reinforcements in December 1899.

 Following the defeat of the conventional Boer forces, Kitchener succeeded Roberts as overall commander of British Forces in November 1900.
 He subsequently inherited and expanded the successful strategies devised by Roberts to force the “Bittereinder” (Bitter End) unconventional Boer forces to submit.